robturtle/blog/source/_posts/react-tool-chain.md

 #### MultiCompiler.outputPath

-> I've modify the implementation of webpack-dev-middleware to avoid this problem.
-PR is expected after I update its tests.

 Let's say you have configurations grouped as an array.
 When passed to `webpack()` it will generate a `MultiCompiler`.
 If the `outputPath` are different among configurations, the `outputPath` will be set as the lowest common root path: [code](https://github.com/webpack/webpack/blob/master/lib/MultiCompiler.js#L36)

 ```javascript